Saturday, February 3, 2024

 The Court's analysis was straightforward.
 When reviewing admission applications, the decision instructed, applicants should be judged based on their individual experience, not race.

-Unfortunately. as Justice Roberts wrote
+Unfortunately. as Justice Roberts wrote:

 Many universities have for too long done just the opposite.
 And in doing so, they have concluded, wrongly, that the touchstone of an individual's identity is not challenges bested, skills built, or lessons learned but the color of their skin.
 Our constitutional history does not tolerate that choice.

-"One can reasonably anticipate, therefore, the colleges and universities will seek to maintain their minority enrollment . . . whether or not they can do so in full candor . . . " Justice Ginsburg concluded her dissenting opinion by saying, "If honesty is the best policy, surely [Michigan University’s] accurately described, fully disclosed College affirmation program is preferable to achieving similar numbers through winks, nods, and disguises."
+Indeed, Justice Ruth Bader Ginsburg suggested as much in her dissenting opinion in Gratz v.
+Bollinger.
+This is what she wrote: "One can reasonably anticipate, therefore, the colleges and universities will seek to maintain their minority enrollment . . . whether or not they can do so in full candor . . . " Justice Ginsburg concluded her dissenting opinion by saying, "If honesty is the best policy, surely [Michigan University’s] accurately described, fully disclosed College affirmation program is preferable to achieving similar numbers through winks, nods, and disguises."

 Despite warnings from fellow students that my application would be rejected, I applied for membership on the Harvard Educational Review's editorial board.